 Breast milk can be safely stored in a shared refrigerator with other food and beverages.
 Under certain work conditions, or because of your personal preference, you might instead choose to store your milk in a personal cooler with ice packs.
+See options for handling human milk at work.

 The Centers for Disease Control and Prevention offers the following guidelines on the proper handling and storage of human milk: